 The need to have a spiritual guide is not new.
-For as long as man has roamed the earth, there have been people putting themselves in the role of teacher, religious leader, master, or guru.
+Evidence for as long as man has roamed the earth, there have been people putting themselves in the role of teacher, religious leader, master, or guru.
 Perhaps it comes from this constant quest to figure out what our humanity is all about.

 So what is new?
 Instant access to your own private guru.
 Gurus are now popping up everywhere in the form of yoga teachers.
-It appears that yoga teachers, by some inherent right of being called a ‘yoga teacher,’ are automatically viewed with an esteemed reverence.
+It appears that yoga teachers, by some inherent right of being called a ‘yoga teacher,’ are viewed with an esteemed reverence.

 I’m a lifelong yoga instructor, but I’m telling you: yoga teachers make the most unlikely gurus.